Walking Dead Timeline Explained: When All 7 Shows Take Place

 By the time Fear the Walking Dead season 5 begins, Morgan and his new friends have spent almost a year trying to help others in need, landing the spin-off in late 2012.
 The Walking Dead is still in the interim between seasons 8 and 9 during this time.
 The first eight episodes of Fear the Walking Dead season 5 spread across a week, where the survivors land a plane in a radioactive area to help those trapped within and miraculously make their escape.

 When the story resumes on day 1,199 (December 5, 2013), over a month has passed for Morgan's band of heroes.
 Fear the Walking Dead season 5's clash with Virginia then lasts a week, with the season 5 finale being on December 12.
-Dwight, who had joined from the main Walking Dead series, leaves to find Sherry, John and June get married, and in a shocking season finale moment, Virginia shoots Morgan and leaves him for dead, which makes it look like he finally met his end.
+Dwight, who had joined from the main Walking Dead series, leaves to find Sherry, John and June get married, and in a shocking season finale moment, Virginia shoots Morgan and leaves him for dead, which makes it look like he has finally met his end.

 Fear The Walking Dead Season 6